 It’s one of the most iconic cable bridges in Europe, and you can stand here and watch the ships travel back and forth carrying passengers and cargo!
 Use the bridge to reach your destination and explore different areas of Rotterdam.

-For even more fun, keep an eye out for events that are always taking place in and around the bridge.
+For even more fun, watch for events in and around the bridge.
 Take out your camera and snap pics with this engineering masterpiece!

 3. Visit Historic Delfshaven

-Visit the city brewery at De Pelgrim, which is the only brewery in Rotterdam where you can enjoy authentic, craft local beer.
-Delfshaven is also home to lots of historical buildings and picturesque windmills; don’t forget your camera!
+Visit the city brewery at De Pelgrim, the only brewery in Rotterdam where you can enjoy authentic, craft local beer.
+Delfshaven is also home to many historical buildings and picturesque windmills; don’t forget your camera!

 If you’re on a date with a loved one, this is one of the best places to tour during your honeymoon, as its romantic harbor and rustic buildings create the perfect backdrop for any date night.